 Community Voice Fellows Program: Facilitators Training Master Class

-This year the CVP will continue its work with an existing partner, the Anacostia Community Museum, to engage in a new program to train highly skilled storytellers to become Digital Storytelling Facilitators.
+This year the CVP will continue its work with community partners to engage in a new program to train highly skilled storytellers to become Digital Storytelling Facilitators.
 During Master Class sessions in Digital Storytelling, conducted by Professor Shapiro-Perl, selected students will train to become facilitators in the art and method of digital storytelling in the community.
-Over the course of 10 months, selected students will work with members of communities facing change, such as Anacostia and other communities East of the River.
+Over the course of 10 months, selected students will work with members of communities facing change.
 In participating in this project, students and community members whose paths might rarely cross, will collaborate and learn from each other.
 Digital storytelling is the bridge.

 Students will be trained to help community members “find” the stories they wish to tell, taking us into the lived experience of community residents, in their own words.
 Their stories help break down a sense of “Otherness” from both sides, changing the storyteller and the witness in the process.
 In its place are people, in all their complexity, with nuanced narratives of segregation and poverty for example, interwoven with beauty, spirituality, connection and hope.
 This is the transformative potential of the digital story — both in its capacity to effect personal and social change from the side of both storyteller and witness.
 It allows us to listen deeply to each other, across the divides of neighborhood, class, race and culture, allowing us to connect as people.

 The Community Voice Project Fellowship contains two main components:

 - Training with Nina Shapiro-Perl to become a CMSI Trained Facilitator in Digital Storytelling.

 - Story Collection.
 Students will then use their newly acquired Digital Storytelling skills to work community partners to tell their own stories of change.